To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Hard-wired unit includes 3 long-life AA lithium batteries

 Onelink is a carbon monoxide and and smoke detector in one (similar to Nest Protect).
 It is also Alexa-enabled and Apple HomeKit-compatible, so you can ask it the weather, play music or request it turn your lights off.
-The smoke detector component includes a photoelectric sensor, but no ionization, so it goes against what the NVPA and USFA recommend.

 This detector is hardwired and can replace your current smoke detector.
 It has a 10-year battery backup and 85dB alarm.
 The Onelink Home app sends push notifications to alert you of any fire, smoke and carbon monoxide.

 Onelink has some really cool technology, but if you simply need a smoke detector, we’d suggest sticking with the basics.
 They are less expensive than Onelink and you are less likely to run into any confusion with how to use it.
-Not to mention it does not have dual sensor technology.

 In addition to smoke and carbon monoxide, here are some other dangerous places that could cause potential problems in your home (and how to prevent them).